Johnson County Courthouse in Cleburne, Texas

 Property Taxes

 Cleburne, Burleson, Joshua — the Chisholm Trail corridor is driving appraisals up fast.
-Only 6% of owners protested in 2024.
+In 2024, protests were filed on about 6% of Johnson County parcels (Texas Comptroller, 2024 Appraisal District Operations Survey).
 That number should be much higher.

 APPROX.